 THANK YOU FOR VISITING!

 Bruce’s corporate experience includes senior management and marketing positions at two Fortune 50 investment firms.
-He was Senior Vice President at Prudential Financial, responsible for the financial planning and securities businesses in the northeastern United States and a member of the securities company Operating Committee.
 At Merrill Lynch, where he worked for over twenty years, he held positions as Senior Director of the International Sales and Products Group and as National Sales Manager for the U. S. Private Client Group.
+He later served as Senior Vice President at Prudential Financial, responsible for the securities and financial planning businesses in the northeastern United States and a member of the securities company Operating Committee.

 Upon leaving the corporate world, Bruce advised a number of start-up and early stage ventures in business management, marketing, strategy and capital structuring.
 He founded Fernwood Art Investments, LLC, a financial company focused on the art economy, in 2002.
 Fernwood closed its doors in 2006.

 In 2007, Bruce resumed his education to pursue a lifelong dream of teaching at university.
-Bruce holds a bachelor’s degree in Leadership Science (summa cum laude, Northeastern University) and graduate degrees in Education (Harvard University), Ethics and Public Policy (Suffolk University).
-He is currently working part-time toward his PhD in Philosophy at Boston University.
+Bruce holds a bachelor’s degree in Leadership Science (summa cum laude, Northeastern University) and a master’s in Ethics and Public Policy (Suffolk University).
+He completed the Ph.D. curriculum in Philosophy at Boston University before shifting his focus from research to instruction and earning a second master’s degree in Education from Harvard.
 Bruce studied ancient Greek at the University of Chicago and is a graduate of the Securities Industry Institute management program at the Wharton School, University of Pennsylvania.

-Since 2009, Bruce has been appointed to the adjunct faculties at Boston College, Suffolk University and Northeastern University where he has taught leadership, business ethics, ancient and modern philosophy, social and political theory and logic.
+From 2009 – 2016, Bruce was appointed to the adjunct faculties at Boston College, Suffolk University and Northeastern University where he taught leadership, business ethics, ancient and modern philosophy, social and political theory and logic.

 Over the years, Bruce has served on eleven for-profit or non-profit boards.
 Notably, Bruce was recognized by the Rochester Area Foundation with its annual Philanthropy Award for his creative work on behalf of the Rochester Philharmonic Orchestra.